OtiEdema/Understanding-and-Solving-LLM-Hallucinations-Companion/README.md

 ---

-### Acknowledgements

-- Special thanks to the open-source community for developing the tools and resources referenced here.
-- Thanks to researchers and organisations driving advancements in ethical and responsible AI.

----

 ## 🙌 Acknowledgements

 Special thanks to:
 - The open-source community for their contributions to AI and machine learning.
 - Researchers advancing ethical AI development and deployment.
 - Readers and contributors to this repository who make this project impactful.